Physical Geography, Master's, 2 years

 Master’s students are an important part of everyday life and environment at the department.
 You are encouraged to take part in academic seminars and the common workspace creates an informal atmosphere.
 Extracurricular activities such as mountain trips and social evenings are good opportunities to get to know your fellow master’s students and staff members.

+As a student in this programme you are integrated in the activities and courses of the larger group of geography master students.
 You will spend a lot of your time at the Department of Geography.
 Most of the lectures take place at the department seminar room, and the reading rooms for our master’s students are also located here.

 This study programme offers a variety of activities, such as labs, seminar groups, field trips, lectures and workshops.
 You will also get to use your cooperation skills by discussing the theoretical readings and doing practical field and lab activities with your fellow students and staff members.